egeisik35/DWM3001C-starter-firmware/README.md

 A firmware for the [Qorvo DWM3001C](https://www.qorvo.com/products/p/DWM3001C) with comprehensive examples for all of the module's UWB and ranging functionality, and developer tooling that makes working with the firmware much easier than the official tooling.
 Features:

-* **Reproducible**: built-in Docker development environment automates away most of the fragile and finicky parts of setting up the Qorvo SDK, SEGGER Embedded Studio, SEGGER J-Link, nRF52 SDK, and nRF command line tools.**This environment is now specifically optimized for native ARM architectures (e.g., Raspberry Pi) for more reliable builds.**
+* **Reproducible**: built-in Docker development environment automates away most of the fragile and finicky parts of setting up the Qorvo SDK, SEGGER Embedded Studio, SEGGER J-Link, nRF52 SDK, and nRF command line tools.**This fork updates the environment for native ARM64 architectures (e.g., Raspberry Pi), replacing x86 assumptions for a smoother developer experience.**
 * **Minimal**: based on a heavily-modified version of the [official Qorvo DWM3001C API software](https://www.qorvo.com/products/p/DWM3001C#documents) (2022-08 version), but significantly simpler in terms of code size and organization.
 Many source files and folders have been consolidated to make the project much easier to navigate.
 * **Complete**: includes build system, flashing tools, and logging/debugging tools.
 This is the only repository you need to work with the firmware.
 * **Portable**: run `make save-development-environment` to generate a 5GB tar file containing the entire development environment.
 In 10 years from now, when half of these dependencies disappear off the internet, run `make load-development-environment` and you'll still be able to compile this project.